This post may contain affiliate links to help the reader find relevant products. We get commissions for purchases made through links. Thanks

 Read more on how to care for olive trees in pots and find out main tips on how to maintain your olive tree in great shape!

 2. Go Easy on Insecticides

-Insecticides are a very helpful way to prevent pests’ infestations.
+Insecticides are a very helpful way to prevent pest infestations.
 You can use the most natural of soapy water or salty water once per year to wash your olive tree leaves.

-Bear in mind, not all pests infestations need strong insecticides or chemicals to remove them.
-So prior to using it, make sure if there is no better option for treatment as not to end up damaging your olive tree irrevocably.
+Bear in mind, not all pest infestations need strong insecticides or chemicals to remove them.
+So prior to using it, make sure there is no better option for treatment so as not to end up damaging your olive tree irrevocably.